How Can a Limited Liability Company be Dissolved?

 The Steps for Dissolving an LLC

 The steps to dissolve your LLC are contingent on a number of factors, which are current laws that are subject to change.
-A business lawyer would work closely with clients to make sure that all requirements are met in full.
+A business lawyer, law offices of mark l. miller would work closely with clients to make sure that all requirements are met in full.
 Here is a general guideline for dissolving an LLC:

 - If there is an existing operation agreement for the company, its instructions for dissolving the company must be followed.
 This may include payment of company debt and the distribution of company assets.